oof2win2/FactorioAntigrief/docs/getting-started/connect-to-instance.md

 5. Invite your bot to your guild with the `140123621440` permission integer and `bot+applications.commands` scopes.
 6. Run the `yarn bot:addcommands` command to populate commands in your guild.
 7. Run the bot with node, nodemon, pm2, or similar to keep it running.

+## Generating a banlist only

+This part of the guide serves to help if you want to only get your banlist once in a while, taking a "snapshot" of the current state of FAGC.
+This is very useful if you are unable to use the clientside bot.

+This method is also highly reccomended when you don't have a dedicated server that runs 24/7, as it would not be useful to have the bot run all the time if the Factorio server would not be online.

+Prerequisites:
+-	Have the FAGC bot in your guild, see the instructions [here](#Connecting-to-view-bans) for how to do so

+1. Create a list of categories your community will respect (ban for) by getting them with `fagc!allcategories`.
+You can then view the names of all categories that are in the system with their respective IDs.
+You can also use the `fagc!category {ID}` command to view the description of a specific category if you would like more thorough information.
+You will however need a list of category IDs separated with spaces, such as `7LxjUX Oefczd u6HCU2 d9lY7t 5YdwHW`
+2. Use the `fagc!addcategory` command to add the categories to your filters.
+You can input multiple categories at once, such as `fagc!addcategory 7LxjUX Oefczd u6HCU2 d9lY7t 5YdwHW`.
+Remember to confirm the action.
+3. Create a list of communities that your community will acknowledge (accept reports from) by getting them with `fagc!allcommunities`.
+Create a list of the communities that you wish to acknowledge, separated with spaces, such as `5nXzxm DbJ0mH 9KAbEA`
+4. Use the `fagc!addcommunity` command to add the communities to your filters.
+You can input multiple communities at once, such as `fagc!addcommunity 5nXzxm DbJ0mH 9KAbEA`
+5. Use `fagc!genbanlist` to get the bot to generate a banlist for you.
+This will send a JSON file to the channel that the command was executed in, which contains all the bans that match the criteria you input with the filters.
+You can use this JSON file with Factorio and have Factorio use it as your banlist.